Bobblen147/avp-forever/Readme.txt

 Known (pre-existing) bugs
+* means I'm using a workaround

--Starry sky is drawn in front of the scenery if the scenery is sufficiently distant! (see Stranded) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering?)
+-Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering?)
 -Animated lava texture in Fury 161 is broken
--In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups -When killing an NPC marine with a heavy weapon, the weapon drop sound repeats -EAX reverb / echo levels are way to high on non surround sound setups.
+-Smart gun tracking is too slow (xenoborg tracking too?)
 -Walls seem to be a bit stickier than gold edition (easier to snag them).
 May be related to high FPS?
+-In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* -EAX reverb / echo levels are way to high on non surround sound setups.*
+-Wireframe debug mode is broken